openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +------------------+--------------------------------------+

 *****************************************
-Providing Data Interfaces on Controller-1
+Providing data interfaces on controller-1
 *****************************************

-List all interfaces
+List all interfaces:

 ::